claudiob/pypeton/README.markdown

 ## Creating fixtures

-Whenever the `./syn` command is run, all the data in the database is deleted.
+Whenever the `python manage.py sync` command is run, all the data in the database is deleted.
 The method not to lose data during a synchronization is using fixtures.

 For instance, after adding a Picture through the admin interface, this can be stored in a fixture running:

-    ./dum pictures development
+    python manage.py dump pictures development

-where `./dum` is a shortcut for `python manage.py dumpdata` to output the data with the right indentation in the specified environment.
+where `python manage.py dump` is a shortcut for `python manage.py dumpdata` to output the data with the right indentation in the specified environment.

 At this point, running `.syn development` again will reset the database and reload the images from the fixtures, without losing any data in the operation.